itislu/42free/README.md

 - Use 42free by running the `42free` command in the terminal.

-- If no arguments are given, 42free will prompt you with some suggestions.

 - You can also specify any amount of files or directories you want to free the space of.

 - The arguments can be given as absolute or relative paths.

-- Closing all programs first will help to avoid errors during the move.

 > [!TIP]
-> **You can pass options anywhere in your command to change the behavior of 42free:**
+> - **You can pass options anywhere in your command to change the behavior of 42free:**
 >
 >   - Use the `-r` option to move any directories and files back to their original location.
 >
 >   - To see the manual, run `42free --help`.
+>
+> - **Closing all programs first will help to avoid errors during the move.**

 <br>